atlno1fan/DAProject/README.md

 ```python
 python main.py --model='knn'
 ```
+There are also notebooks with the results listed as well for each experiment for ease of use.

 To be noted the logs of odds and odds ratio were not used as the main bias metric, as the models results made it not possible to calculate.